 * 3 H1N1 cases found with potentially significant mutation * Two cases found among first fatalities in Norway

-* Says disease’s mutation could cause more serious illness
+* Says mutation ‘spontaneous’, could cause serious disease

 OSLO, Nov 20 (Reuters) - Norwegian health authorities said on Friday they have discovered a potentially significant mutation in the H1N1 influenza strain that could be responsible for causing the severest symptoms among those infected.

 “The mutation could be affecting the virus’ ability to go deeper into the respiratory system, thus causing more serious illness,” the Norwegian Institute of Public Health said in a statement.

 Authorities added they had no reason to believe the mutation had any implication for the effect of flu vaccines or antiviral drugs made by groups such as Roche ROG.VX, GlaxoSmithKline (GSK.L), Novartis NOVN.VX or AstraZeneca (AZN.L).

 H1N1, a mixture of swine, bird and human viruses, has killed more than 7,000 people globally.

 In Norway the mutation was found in the bodies of two people killed by the virus and of one person made seriously ill.

 The two people infected by the mutated virus were among the first fatalities from the H1N1 pandemic in Norway, the institute said.